 - I Love Blueberries: So, I found this picture of a kid sitting in this pool filled with blueberries, and I cut it out and glued it to the board.

 Now, this process is fun, and part of the value comes just from the exploration of the events and all that.
 But when you have this process “done”, you get the real payoff.
 You can stand there, and survey the collage.
 Each of these things you have added is conclusively NOT unique, but the entirety, the whole collage, most assuredly is.
 Each of these items is like a single instrument playing a single note or chord.
 YOU are NOT any single one of those experiences, you are the symphony that arises when all those notes are played together.
-They give rise to choices, a perspective, a…a, this is a struggle here — an expression in the present moment that never has been and never will be again.
+They give rise to choices, a perspective, a walking expression of Self in the present moment that never has been and never will be again.
 This is your divinity manifest and visible before your eyes.
 Sometimes, as I do this, as I take it all in, I cry.
 I believe, in my heart of hearts, that this finished work is art in its purest, most glorious form.
 As are you.

 Further, at this point, you get the release mechanism from the “stuckness” of over-identification.
 If there is some pain that holds you — you can now give it a frame of reference.
-You can see how it fits into the entire collage, how its notes, while maybe screeching when played alone, integrate with the symphony to produce something breathtaking.
+You can see how it fits into the entire collage, how the note, while maybe screeching when played alone, integrates with the symphony to produce something breathtaking.
 You see its purpose.
 In that vision, you find release.
 Likewise, you also can take any part that you had a hard time saying “well, that’s not unique”, and physically do what you were doing before — zoom in on it.
 Get real close and look at only that one part of the board.
 Can you see who you are?
 The real, unique you?
 Of course not, you loose perspective and reference — the beauty is stripped out and gone.
 Step back again, now you see the real you.
 Isn’t zooming in and limiting yourself silly?

 As a side-note, I learned this process accidentally.
 There was a woman I loved very much, and I pursued her because, when I walked into her apartment, she had just done this process on her living room wall, as a sort of purely artistic exercise.
 I asked her about it, and she told me each “thing” represented her in some way, but would not discuss what the pieces were.
 I was entranced.
 In the end, I allowed (needed) to be hurt very deeply by this relationship.
-I did the Darkworker thing, settled the score and all that, but in the end, carried that pain as fuel for, well, a long time in “Darkworker days”.
+I did the Darkworker thing, settled the score and all that.
+But, in the end, carried that pain as fuel for, well, a long time in “Darkworker days”.
 I had a hard time dumping it.
 I over-identified with the hurt, as part of my identity, using it to define myself, until I hit a point where my advancement ceased.
 Eventually, I worked out this pain by, ironically, replicating her artistic experiment, but with Darkworker eyes and purpose.
 The result was more than I could have ever guessed.

 Some of you may dismiss this exercise, especially if you don’t feel crafty, or are overly macho.
-But, in all honesty, its your loss.
+But, in all honesty, it is your loss.
 There is real self-knowledge to be had here, and in that knowledge, real power.
 As you complete the board the first time, you will have many insights, and if there are patterns in your life, good or bad, you will see them more clearly.
 As you add more Idols from the past, you will see that your memory is more fluid than you realize — and you will have a frame of reference to transmute experiences positively.
 As you add new Idols as they happen, you will see that individual moments don’t have as much power as you think, and you will further shift your locus of control to internal-mode, and have more leverage as you go through life.